sarianyx/Planty/app/public/wp-content/plugins/ultimate-addons-for-contact-form-7/readme.txt

 6. Go to Plugin Settings (Dashboard -> Ultimate Addons) and enable the addon you need.

 == Frequently Asked Questions ==

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability](https://patchstack.com/database/vdp/ultimate-addons-for-contact-form-7/).

 = What is Contact Form 7 =
 Contact Form 7 is a popular, and one of the oldest, WordPress plugin that enables users to create and manage multiple contact forms on their website.